 NIST anticipates that the evaluation process for these post-quantum cryptosystems may be significantly more complex than the evaluation of the SHA-3 and AES candidates.
 One reason is that the requirements for public-key encryption and digital signatures are more complicated.
 Another reason is that the current scientific understanding of the power of quantum computers is far from comprehensive.
-Finally, some of the candidate quantum-resistant cryptosystems may have completely different design attributes and mathematical foundations, so that a direct comparison of candidates would be difficult or impossible.
+Finally, some of the candidate post-quantum cryptosystems may have completely different design attributes and mathematical foundations, so that a direct comparison of candidates would be difficult or impossible.

 As a result of these complexities, NIST believes that its post-quantum standards development process should not be treated as a competition; in some cases, it may not be possible to make a well-supported judgment that one candidate is "better" than another.
 Rather, NIST will perform a thorough analysis of the submitted algorithms in a manner that is open and transparent to the public, as well as encourage the cryptographic community to also conduct analyses and evaluation.
 This combined analysis will inform NIST's decision on the subsequent development of post-quantum standards.

-NIST recognizes that some users may wish to deploy systems that use "hybrid modes," which combine quantum-resistant cryptographic algorithms with existing cryptographic algorithms (which may not be quantum-resistant).
-These "hybrid modes" are outside of the scope of this document, which is focused on quantum-resistant cryptographic algorithms only.
+NIST recognizes that some users may wish to deploy systems that use "hybrid modes," which combine post-quantum cryptographic algorithms with existing cryptographic algorithms (which may not be post-quantum).
+These "hybrid modes" are outside of the scope of this document, which is focused on post-quantum cryptographic algorithms only.

-2. Proposed Requirements for the Submission Packages
+2. Requirements for the Submission Packages

-Submission packages must be received by NIST by XXX.
-Submission packages received before XXX will be reviewed for completeness by NIST; the submitters will be notified of any deficiencies by XXX, allowing time for deficient packages to be amended by the submission deadline.
+Submission packages must be received by NIST by November 30, 2017.
+Submission packages received before September 30, 2017 will be reviewed for completeness by NIST; the submitters will be notified of any deficiencies by October 31, 2017, allowing time for deficient packages to be amended by the submission deadline.
 No amendments to packages will be permitted after the submission deadline, except at specified times during the evaluation phase (see Section 5).